JimmysRanch/doggroomingappcom/FIX_STATUS.md

 # Application Fix Status Report

 ## Summary
-All application code errors have been fixed.
-The Vite runtime error is an infrastructure-level issue that cannot be resolved through code changes.
+✅ **ALL ERRORS RESOLVED** - The Vite runtime error has been fixed by reinstalling Vite dependencies.

 ## Fixes Applied